 You’re probably used to interacting with a computer or mobile device by clicking on things or scrolling.
 Everything you are clicking on consists of code that tells the device how to retrieve information, display the application, and how to react to your clicks.
 But someone had to teach a computer or device to do this.
 And even before that, someone had to figure out how to represent or process this information using something as simple as paper, pencil, and the most important tool, their brain!
 That’s where you come in!
 Finding problems to solve and great ideas are the first step of designing a digital solution.

-- The digital solution must solve a problem in one of these areas: Health, Our Planet, or Education
+- describes a problem in one of the three pillars of Health, Our Planet, or Education;

-- Identify the population being served by this digital solution
+- identifies the population being served;

 - explains benefits of the digital solution; and

 - identifies at least one computational thinking strategy used to develop the digital solution.